yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 what I think.
 I will reply to all emails, but be ready to hear mostly what's wrong.
 What's right you will know without me, when they pay you $200 per hour.

+You may also want to join our Telegram group [@resumania](https://t.me/resumania), where you can publish you CV and receive free feedback from the community.

 Look at these samples (they are good):
 [`@dozortsev`](/pdf/resumes/anton-dozortsev.pdf),